-In 2018 when I accepted the mission of leading USC’s Institute for Global Health, now the Institute on Inequalities in Global Health (USC IIGH), my primary focus was twofold.
+When I accepted the mission of leading USC’s Institute for Global Health in 2018, now the Institute on Inequalities in Global Health (USC IIGH), my primary focus was twofold.
 First, how can we work with stakeholders, educators, students and policy leaders at USC and around the world to comprehensively confront the broad spectrum of health-related disparities that exist in our communities.
 And most importantly, how can we collaboratively lead the charge for a more just and healthy world through timely research and educational opportunities, engaging partnerships, policy actions, informative events and insightful publications.

 Over the past few years, we have been busy.
 In this period we have developed and validated a strategic plan, worked with close to a dozen USC schools on educational activities in the U.S. and around the world, hosted a broad array of public discussions and collaborations on multidisciplinary projects, launched projects with partners in over 35 countries, and signed Memorandums of Understanding with key strategic partners in Kenya and Malaysia, amongst others, to launch research and education hubs.

 While we were developing these programs, we of course did not envision the obstacles that we have all endured this year.
 At no point did we imagine a global pandemic of this scale and lethality, with infections reported in over 200 countries and territories, tens of millions of worldwide infections and over one million deaths.
 Here in the United States, universities and schools have remained shuttered, teaching and in-person events have been cancelled or moved to web based mediums, and small businesses, communities and individuals are trying to acclimate to a still unimproved and deteriorating health environment.